Coldcard/firmware/docs/nfc-on-coldcard.md

 Body: Exactly 32 bytes of binary.
 It's the SHA256 over the main payload (PSBT file, for example).

+If present, this value will always directly preceed the object (txn or PSBT) that it covers.
+NFC-V has CRC16 over each low-level message, but that's all.

 ## TXID Value